 There is a Print button at the top right which will generate a PDF for the selected view.

 There are several configurable settings for the printable reports in the block settings.
 For example, you can change the logo that appears in the printed reports.
-You can also choose which template to use when printing, or create your own using the new Lava Template.
+You can also choose which template to use when printing or create your own using the new Lava Template (v1.3).

 Let’s take a closer look at the registrations when they’re displayed using the default lava.
 To view or edit any reservation, simply click on its row.